-For a quick & healthy dessert, try my Easy Apple Crisp recipe - it's the perfect fall dessert made with juicy apples, cinnamon & a gluten-free crisp topping
+For a quick healthy dessert, try my Gluten-Free Easy Apple Crisp recipe - the perfect fall dessert made with juicy apples, cinnamon and a flourless topping

 Healthy Apple Crisp Recipe

 This recipe is very similar to a traditional apple crisp with some healthy swaps and overall super quick steps.
-It’s gluten-free and each serving is around 300 calories, and that’s with ice cram and caramel sauce!
+It’s gluten-free and each serving is around 300 calories, and that’s with ice cream and caramel sauce!
 You’ll have a warm cinnamony apple pie-like filling with a crispy buttery oat topping.
 It’s all the fall feels for real!
-Ready to make this beauty?

 How to Make Easy Apple Crisp